Part 1- The Vicar of the South

 The young woman takes a step forward.
 Her masked face and wavy hair now catch the amber light, revealing her expression.
 She is smiling, somewhat humored, exposing her remark as what it is, sarcastic.

-“Yes, running off during the night and getting into all sorts of shenanigans with a gentleman you hardly know is very normal and socially acceptable.”
+“Yes, running off during the night and causing trouble with a gentleman you hardly know is very normal and socially acceptable.”
 The young man also steps forward, his face too, is masked, as if the two are planning a sort of romantic vendetta.
 He stretches his arms behind his back and over his head, yawning.
 “Well did you at least get to see that young man you’re so fond of?”

 “Hm?
 Fond of?
 What are you going on about Ain?”
 The young woman brings her thoughts to the events of the prior evening, “Yes, I suppose he was there...”

 “Look at Preston go.
 He’s quite popular, you said he is your doctor?
 Cousin?”
-A tall and lanky girl leans over her petite and blond cousin who is seated in a wheelchair.
+A tall and lanky girl leans over her petite and blond cousin who sits in a wheelchair.

 “He’s not my doctor, Cecilia.
 He is my doctor’s assistant.”
 Eloise corrects politely, blinking her violet-blue eyes in her cousin’s direction.